 What counts as a plumbing emergency?

-Anything that risks flooding, contamination, structural damage, or loss of essential water service.
-Burst or leaking pipes, sewer backups, water heater failures, and standing water in basements all qualify.
+Any issue that may lead to flooding, contamination, structural damage, or loss of water service.
+Burst or leaking pipes, sewer backups, water heater failures, and basement standing water all count.
 If you’re unsure, call and tell us what’s going on—we’ll confirm if it’s urgent and what to do next.

 How fast can a plumber get to my house?

-If you have an active leak or backup, we dispatch immediately.
+For active leaks or backups, we dispatch immediately.
 Response times depend on location, but most homes in Greater St. Louis get same-day service, with priority for flooding or sewer-related risks.
-We provide an arrival window and updates as we drive to you.
+You’ll receive an arrival window and status updates as we head your way.

 What should I do while waiting for the plumber?